-HIS 142∻ World History II
+HIS 142♦ 3 credits World History II

 Cultural, political, and economic history of the world's cultures from the 16th century.
 Examines the cultural achievements of the major cultures and change over time.
 The course employs a global and comparative perspective.
-IAI: S2 913N Lecture: 3 hours

-HIS 151� 3 credits History of the United States to 1877
+HIS 151♦ 3 credits History of the United States to 1877

 Political, social, economic and cultural forces that have shaped American history from colonial times through the Reconstruction era are presented.
-IAI: S2 900 Lecture: 3 hours

-3 credits HIS 152令 History of the United States Since 1877
+HIS 152♦ 3 credits History of the United States Since 1877